Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Add Form grid (range targeters) images in their descriptions for clarity
 * A better ui for descriptions, with definitions for each keyword like 'exhale' or 'targets' or the status effects, StS style
-* Try to remove fishOutSoul()
-* Autoharvest subdueds on entering cage room

 **Status Effects**